kumatheworld/kurose-ross-solutions/main.typ

   - *Link layer* moves frames from one node to the next along the route from one host to another.
   - *Physical layer* moves the individual bits within frames from one node to the next.
 + Those are what a packet is called in each layer.
++ A router processes the network layer.
+A link-layer switch processes the link layer.
+A host processes all five layers.
 #set enum(numbering: "P1.")
 == Wireshark Lab